Frequently Asked Questions

 University policy permits instructors to give in-class examinations should they choose to do so.
 At the beginning of each term, the program administrative staff will request each instructor to select an anticipated method of exam delivery and will develop an exam schedule which will be published to all students in the program.
 Instructors retain the right to change delivery methods at any time during the term.
 In such cases, they must inform the associate dean of graduate programs of their intention and coordinate a new schedule for final exam delivery with the associate dean and, if necessary, other instructors.
 Students will be informed at the earliest possible date of any changes in the established schedule.

-If the weather is already problematic the night before classes, then the center may make the decision to close at that time.
-If so, we will send an email to the PMBA listservs as soon as that decision is made so that most of you will be able to avoid unnecessary travel.
+If inclement weather is already an issue the night before classes and the center makes the decision to close at that time, staff will immediately email the PMBA listservs so that most students will be able to avoid unnecessary travel.

-In the course of the two-year program, we would expect absences to be minimal to none.
-In the case of such absences, accommodations must be arranged with each individual professor concerning making up work.
-There is not a program-wide policy, because the requirements of each class are different.
-Missing one whole weekend is equivalent to missing 1/3 of the in-class time for each course, which could adversely affect one's academic success in the term.
+In the course of the two-year program, it is expected that there are minimal or no absences.
+In the case of an absence, accommodations to make up work must be arranged with each individual professor.
+There is not a program-wide policy in place because the requirements of each class are different.
+Missing an entire class weekend is equivalent to missing 1/3 of the in-class time for each course, which could adversely affect one's academic success in the term.

-The plan of study for the PMBA program is cohort-based and, therefore, it is not possible for one to miss a class and then take it the next term.
+The plan of study for the Professional MBA program is cohort-based and, therefore, it is not possible for a student to miss a class and then take it the next term.
 Each class is offered only once annually.
 The classes are also specifically sequenced to gradually build complexity of the subject matter over the two-year period; i.e., prerequisites for future classes, so missing a whole term could affect performance in future classes.
-In effect, the individual would need to wait until the missed term is offered again in the following year to continue.
-Re-entry to the program may depend on space being available at the time that notification of intent to resume studies is made.
+In effect, a student would need to wait until the missed term is offered again in the following year to continue.
+Re-entry to the program may depend on available space at the time that notification of intent to resume studies is made.

 In cases of a permanent transfer, graduate credits earned are good for five years at Virginia Tech, but transfer of credits to other institutions is subject to their policies and usually very limited.